Five Steps to Letting go of Bitterness-

 Smyrna was not the polished church (that was Ephesus).
 Nor was it the wealthy church (that was Laodicea).
 It certainly wasn’t the popular church (that was Sardis) but it was a church Jesus loved passionately because it was the brave and faithful church that was unafraid to take a stand on the things that mattered most.

-How we Survive a Season of Personal Injustice or Unfairness-
+Surviving a Season of Unfairness-

 Nothing in all creation is hidden from Gods sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account– Hebrews 4:13 NIV